 - Binance Coin prices may sink based as new exchanges emerge and gain traction.

-- The coins burnt by Binance probably aren't being removed from the public supply, but instead likely come from Binance's own holdings.
+- Most coins burnt by Binance aren't being removed from the public supply, but as the majority come from Binance's own holdings.
 This means the burns may not directly affect prices the way you might think.

 - Binance controls most of the Binance Coin supply, so faith in the value of the coin is dependent on trust in Binance.